vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/C_Selected_Answers.md

 23. Between 100 and 275 K
 Chapter 2
 1. Nearly $100 billion
-2. 4%: $1 trillion; 5%: more than $100 tril- lion
+2. 4%: $1 trillion; 5%: more than $100 trillion
 4. On the low end of advanced countries
 5. Between 25 and 100 MJ/$
 6. Between 5% and 50%
 7. The text had trading art, singing lessons, therapy, and financial planning
 8. Between 100 and 1,000; Less than 10 to go
 9. Between 20 and 100 years
-10. May help to think of something once preva- lent, now rare
+10. May help to think of something once prevalent, now rare
-11. Especially fruitful might be biological de- pendencies
+11. Especially fruitful might be biological dependencies
 14. It can't all be free of material substance
 Chapter 3
 1. Less than a third